Swing Kids

 The inciting incident occurs at 12 minutes when Peter and Thomas are caught stealing a radio by the Gestapo.
 To avoid serious consequences, they are forced to join the Hitler Youth as an alternative to jail..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to Peter and Thomas actively choose to embrace their dual identity, deciding they can be both Swing Kids and HJ members, believing they can keep the worlds separate., moving from reaction to action.
+This illustrates the protagonist's commitment to Peter and Thomas actively choose to embrace their dual identity, deciding they can be both Swing Kids and HJ members, believing they can keep the worlds separate., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False defeat: The HJ raid the swing club.
+Of particular interest, this crucial beat False defeat: The HJ raid the swing club.
 Peter witnesses the brutality firsthand as his friends are beaten.
 The facade that he can keep his two worlds separate is shattered.
 Stakes raised: the Nazis are actively hunting swing culture., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (74% through) represents the emotional nadir.
 Here, Arvid commits suicide by jumping from a building, unable to live in a world that has no place for him.
 Peter finds his body.
 The "whiff of death" - innocence and hope die.
-Peter realizes the cost of compromise., illustrates the protagonist at their lowest point.
+Peter realizes the cost of compromise., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 80% of the runtime.
 Peter makes his choice: at an HJ gathering, he refuses to participate in the beating of a swing kid.
 He openly defies the HJ, reclaiming his identity and honoring Arvid's memory.
 He synthesizes his realization with action., demonstrating the transformation achieved throughout the journey.